Unstructured-IO/unstructured/docs/source/ingest/destination_connectors/astra.rst

 Batch process all your records using ``unstructured-ingest`` to store structured outputs and embeddings locally on your filesystem and upload those to a Astra DB index.

-First you'll need to install the Pinecone dependencies as shown here.
+First you'll need to install the Astra dependencies as shown here.

 .. code:: shell